david0u0/hyper-scripter/README.md

     mv       Move the script to another one rm       Remove the script
     run      Run the script
     tags     Manage script tags.
-If a tag filter is given, set it as default, otherwise show tag information. which    Execute the script query and get the exact file
+If a tag selector is given, set it as default, otherwise show tag information. which    Execute the script query and get the exact file
 ```